Yandex Cloud

 4. Place the configuration file in a separate working directory and specify the parameter values.
 If you did not add the authentication credentials to environment variables, specify them in the configuration file.

-5. Download the transfer and the data-transfer-mmy-mysql.tf endpoint configuration file to the same working directory.
+5. Download the data-transfer-mmy-mysql.tf file with the transfer and endpoint configuration file to the same working directory.

 6. Specify the following in the configuration file: